 • Hyundai: Successfully bridges achievement and ethics across their model range

-• Toyota (entering market): Trusted brand with hybrid expertise transitioning to full EV
+• Toyota (entering the market): A trusted brand with hybrid expertise transitioning to full EV

 At Risk: